|Weight:||Up to 4 pounds|

-With their pronounced facial hair, it’s easy to see where the Lionhead gets its name!
-Taking after the robust manes of the king of the jungle, these adorably compact rabbits are the most popular newcomer to be recognized by the American Rabbit Breeders Association.
+With their pronounced facial hair taking after the robust mane of the king of the jungle, it’s easy to see where the Lionhead gets their name!
+These adorably compact rabbits are the most popular newcomers to be recognized by the American Rabbit Breeders Association.

-The Lionhead’s increasing popularity as a house and show rabbit has sparked many questions about this attractive breed – and this article aims to answer them.
-Starting with an examination of their history and origin, we will also be covering everything you need to know about keeping one as a pet.
+The Lionhead’s increasing popularity as a house and show rabbit has sparked many questions about this attractive breed, and this article aims to answer them.
+Starting with an examination of their history and origin, we cover everything that you need to know about keeping one as a pet.
 Read on to see if the Lionhead is right for you!

 History and Origin of the Lionhead Rabbit Breed

 Speculated to have come from Belgium, the Lionhead is the most recent development of a series of “bearded rabbits” tracing back to the 1960s.
-While its exact history of breeding is unclear, by the 1990s there were enough Lionheads in central Europe to begin exporting them to England.
+While the exact history of breeding is unclear, by the 1990s, there were enough Lionheads in central Europe to begin exporting them to England.